 Had SaferMedia expressed aims similar to IRCA then I would have no problem with their charitable status.
 For example if SaferMedia sought the availability of improved parental control mechanisms on modern media such as DVD

-censorship by giving lawmakers a good reason NOT to impose the restrictions they seek!
+by giving lawmakers a good reason NOT to impose the restrictions they seek!
 Their remit is to persuade lawmakers to legally restrict visual material available to ADULTS via CENSORSHIP and PROHIBITION.
-Could you at least answer why
+Could you at least answer why that alone is

-that alone is regarded as at all charitable ?
+regarded as at all charitable ?
 Especially given that this seems to be the sole extent of their activities!
 Some quite recent research shows that such restriction causes MORE harm rather than less.
-If that is true, (and the
+If that is true, (and the evidence is quite

 That other similar charity, the Internet Watch Foundation, which provides lists of illegal websites to ISPs also does not seek to influence what is to be classed as illegal, and restricts access to child abuse images

 already illegal and clearly proven to be harmful.
 It too makes no statement about what else should be restricted.
 In any case such a thing really is a matter for politicians not for charities.
 An opinion of course can be expressed, but is the

 expression of such opinion and the demand they be legally imposed on others, at all charitable in the absence of other beneficial activities carried out ?
 Somehow I do not think so and I do not find that answer from the web links you have

 Update: The Safermedia campaign for stronger obscenity laws is political not charitable

 Organisations with a political purpose: In order to be a charity, an organisation must have purposes which are charitable and for the public benefit.

 >>> An organisation with a political purpose, such as promoting a change in the law, legally cannot be a charity.
 This applies even if the organisation has other purposes which are charitable.
 This would